 Wine: Barolo del Comune di Barolo 2011.

-Coffee, or tea and bottled water were also included with the meal.
+Coffee, tea, and bottled water were included in the meal.

 Other places to eat in the area